-1290 After identifying the information categories, one may determine the security objectives.
-Security

-1291 objectives use a scale of low, medium, and high.
-FIPS 199 provides guidance in applying security

-1292 categorization (SC).
-This practice guide identifies two information types: personal identity and

-1293 authentication, as well as access to care.
-RPM's SC may be expressed as {(confidentiality, MODERATE),

-- 1294 (integrity, MODERATE), (availability, MODERATE) [29].
-The SC provides a base guide for security - 1295 controls selection.
+After identifying the information categories, one may determine the security objectives.
+Security objectives use a scale of low, medium, and high.
+FIPS 199 provides guidance in applying security categorization (SC).
+This practice guide identifies two information types: personal identity and authentication, as well as access to care.
+RPM's SC may be expressed as {(confidentiality, MODERATE), (integrity, MODERATE), (availability, MODERATE)} [29].
+The SC provides a base guide for security controls selection.

-1296 C-3 Risk Context
+C-3 Risk Context

 This practice guide describes risk from a systemic perspective while contextualizing risk.
 The RPM system for this practice guide consists of three domains.
 For this document, a domain is a group of assets whose maintenance and underlying infrastructure are the responsibility of discrete entities.
-In

-1300 RPM, this practice guide implements a reference architecture that uses the patient home, the telehealth

-1301 platform provider, and the healthcare delivery organization (HDO) as domains.
+In RPM, this practice guide implements a reference architecture that uses the patient home, the telehealth platform provider, and the healthcare delivery organization (HDO) as domains.

-- 1302 Because each domain is managed and used by different entities, risks and threats may manifest - 1303 differently in each domain.
-While HDOs and telehealth platform providers are corporate entities that - are subject to regulatory obligations, the patient home tends to be managed by individuals.
-For RPM, - 1305 HDOs and telehealth platform providers should provide guidance to patients in safeguarding their - 1306 systems and information.
-Controls may be implemented on provisioned devices managed by HDOs or 1307 telehealth platform providers; however, other controls may need to be addressed through education - 1307 telefealth platform providers, however, other controls may need to be addressed t - 1309 Despite how controls may be implemented, this practice guide examines the contextualized risks and - 1310 threats and describes how the NCCoE implemented mitigating controls.
-Organizations that implement - 1311 RPM practices should ensure that they apply due diligence by examining their own risk scenarios, - 1312 including legal and regulatory obligations that may apply to their locale.
+Because each domain is managed and used by different entities, risks and threats may manifest differently in each domain.
+While HDOs and telehealth platform providers are corporate entities that are subject to regulatory obligations, the patient home tends to be managed by individuals.
+For RPM, HDOs and telehealth platform providers should provide guidance to patients in safeguarding their systems and information.
+Controls may be implemented on provisioned devices managed by HDOs or telehealth platform providers; however, other controls may need to be addressed through education and awareness.

+Despite how controls may be implemented, this practice guide examines the contextualized risks and threats and describes how the NCCoE implemented mitigating controls.
+Organizations that implement RPM practices should ensure that they apply due diligence by examining their own risk scenarios, including legal and regulatory obligations that may apply to their locale.
 Risks and threats should be analyzed based on their context.
-This practice guide applies contextualized controls to disrupt threats asits strategy to mitigate risk.
+This practice guide applies contextualized controls to disrupt threats as its strategy to mitigate risk.

-1315 C-4 Threats
+C-4 Threats

-1316 In this practice guide, the NCCoE identified a threat taxonomy for the entire system.
-Threats may

-1317 manifest differently to the system depending on the domain in which they appear.
-Environments that

-1318 may have resources to maintain security tools and procedures may have mitigating circumstances that when compared with telehealth platform providers and HDOs.
-Also, for the purposes of this practiceguide, some threats may target HDOs to a greater extent than patient homes or telehealth platform
+In this practice guide, the NCCoE identified a threat taxonomy for the entire system.
+Threats may manifest differently to the system depending on the domain in which they appear.
+Environments that may have resources to maintain security tools and procedures may have mitigating circumstances that reduce the likelihood of attack and minimize impact based on pervasive controls.
+This practice guide considers scenarios where patient homes may have less resource and capability to minimize threats when compared with telehealth platform providers and HDOs.
+Also, for the purposes of this practice guide, some threats may target HDOs to a greater extent than patient homes or telehealth platform providers, given a more target-rich data set that may attract threat actors.